Fechin/reference/laravel.md

 ```

 ### Content Type
-Return an array containing all of the content types accepted by the request
+Return an array containing all the content types accepted by the request
 ```php
 $contentTypes = $request->getAcceptableContentTypes();
 ```